EKGF/ekg-principles/docs/theme/contextual-truth.md

 ---
 # Contextual Truth

+EKG contributes to the management of automated policies for Contextual Truth.

 <!--summary-start-->
 - Dialogue with the truth
 - Consider all the (re)sources
 - Last-minute contextual computation based on all assessed information sources
 - Test your assumptions with empirical data
+- Automated Policies
 <!--summary-end-->